pingcap/blog/github-discussions-bringing-the-open-source-community-closer-together-and-all-in-github.md

     Big projects' repositories tend to have thousands of issues, including bug reports, feature requests, usage questions, and general discussions.
 Issues pile up and become a mess, making it difficult to manage.

     But now, maintainers can migrate all issues other than bug reports and feature requests to Discussions for clearer categorization.
-Community members can help each other solve problems in Discussions, and thus help maintainers ease their burden.
+Community members can help each other solve problems in Discussions, and thus ease maintainers' burden.

 * **An entrance for newcomers and home to all members**